 References and Hymns on this Topic

-- All verses are taken from, Recovery Version Bible.
+- All Bible verses are taken from, Holy Bible Recovery Version.

-- Hymns to strengthen the burden in this article:
+- Hymns on this topic to strengthen this burden: